AttentionX/2-onboarding-projects/README.md

 3. Work with your team to go above and beyond.
 Choose one of the followings or pave your way yourself.
     - search across more than 10 PDFs (e.g. [ChatDOC](https://chatdoc.com))
     - augment the reader with real-time information (e.g. ChatGPT Browser plugin,  Bing Chat, etc)
-    - augment the reader with multi-modal output (e.g. OCR Chat, LENS)
+    - augment the reader with multimodal output (e.g. OCR Chat, LENS)

 # Week 2️⃣ - browser automation